Unsure which exfoliating acid is right for your skin?

 Salicylic Acid is a Beta-Hydroxy Acid used in lots of skincare products.
 It belongs to a class of ingredients called salicylates, which are found naturally in plants such as willow bark and wintergreen leaves.
 They are thought to protect the plant against insect damage and disease.

 Aspirin is a derivative of salicylic acid.
-Low dosages of salicylates are used primarily for mild to moderate pain relief or fever.
-High dosages are used for treating rheumatoid arthritis.
+Low doses of salicylates are used primarily for mild to moderate pain relief or fever.
+High doses are used for treating rheumatoid arthritis.

 *Suitable for dry, mature, and especially oily/acne skin types.